conway91/CronEspresso/README.md

 ## Installing

-To use CronEspresso in your solution download the NuGet package via Visual Studio's package manager (search for 'CronEspresso') or run the following line to get the most recent version
+To use CronEspresso in your solution download the NuGet package via Visual Studio's package manager (search for 'CronEspresso') or run the following line to get the most recent version.
+The current version is a dot net standard 2.0 package

 ```
 Install-Package CronEspresso